How to Choose the Best Hair Loss Treatments and Medications

 Finasteride

 Oral finasteride (you may know it by the brand name Propecia) is FDA-approved for the treatment of hair loss in men.
-According to Dr. Yadav, oral finasteride is often more effective than topical treatments alone by helping protect hair follicles from the normal process that causes shrinkage.
+According to Dr. Yadav, oral finasteride is often more effective than topical treatments alone, helping protect hair follicles from the normal process that causes hair follicles to shrink.
 “In clinical studies,” she shares, “over 80% of men stopped losing hair and many experienced regrowth after a year of use.”

 Men seeking treatment for hair loss should know that finasteride can cause side effects like mood changes or sexual dysfunction, which Dr. Yadav refers to as “possible but not common.”
 The best way to use finasteride, she says, is with proper medical discussion and monitoring so decisions feel informed and comfortable.